What do cows eat?

 What’s in my glass (Nutrition)

-Milk contains a range of vitamins including, Vitamin B2 which helps keep your skin healthy and protects your vision, B5 is for keeping our metabolism going and also reduces fatigue and tiredness.
-B12 is important for our red blood cell formation and also allows our immune system function correctly.
+Vitamins - vitamin B2 helps keep skin healthy and protects vision; B5 for normal metabolism and energy; B12 for red blood cell formation and normal immune system function.